 Infrared Sauna Buying Guide

-For many years only high-quality far infrared saunas dominated the infrared sauna market.
+For many years, only high-quality far infrared saunas dominated the infrared sauna market.
 Craftsmanship, for the most part, was very high.
-Woods used were Western Red Canadian Cedar and quality white woods such as Basswood, Spruce, and Aspen.
+Woods used were mahogany and cedar and quality white woods such as basswood, spruce, and aspen.

 The majority of infrared heaters produced used ceramic and metal, with ceramic being the preferred type because of higher infrared efficiency and infrared output.
 There were rigid quality control standards for the woods, glues, and electrical safety used.